aws-samples/sample-opensearch-perf-resilience-test/README.md

 - Python 3.6 or higher
 - opensearch-benchmark tool installed (`pip install opensearch-benchmark`)
 - jq for JSON processing (`apt-get install jq` or `yum install jq`)
+- Your IP address or CIDR range for SSH access

+## Security Improvements

+The templates and scripts in this repository have been enhanced with the following security improvements:

+1. **Security Groups Documentation and Controls**
+   - Added clear descriptions to all security group rules
+   - Restricted SSH access to specific CIDR blocks instead of 0.0.0.0/0
+   - Implemented explicit egress rules instead of allowing unrestricted outbound traffic

+2. **VPC Configuration Strengthening**
+   - Added VPC Flow Logs for network traffic monitoring
+   - Controlled automatic public IP assignment in subnets based on requirements

+3. **OpenSearch Domain Security**
+   - Enabled logging and audit logging for OpenSearch domains
+   - Restricted access policies to specific IAM roles instead of wildcard principals
+   - Maintained encryption at rest and in transit

+4. **Shell Scripting Practices**
+   - Added proper quoting around all variables to prevent command injection
+   - Improved error handling and validation
+   - Added descriptive comments and usage information

+For more detailed information about the security improvements, see the [SECURITY_IMPROVEMENTS.md](SECURITY_IMPROVEMENTS.md) file.

 ## Repository Structure